-Treating Cleft Lip and Palate
+How is Cleft Lip and Palate Treated?

 Generally, treatment for cleft lip and palate requires surgical correction.
 Craniofacial orthodontists specialize in the treatment of this condition.
 However, it can be rather challenging to estimate the number of surgeries that could be required to correct it.
 Naturally, treatment depends on the severity of the disorder.
 The optimal time for treatment of cleft lip and palate is between three and six months of age.

 The first surgery is designed to repair the palate.
 The goal of this surgery is to minimize the likelihood of liquids to develop in the ears.
 This surgery will also help the child’s jaws and teeth grow into the right places.